 - NEUs that notified the State of intent to decline received an email and mailed letter confirming the intent and the declination.

-The entire distribution list of Summer 2021 and expected Summer 2022 payments (PDF), by NEU, is available.
+The entire distribution list of payments (PDF), by NEU, is available online in the preceding link.
 Should you have any questions or issues on the distribution of ARPA funds, please send your correspondence to: firstname.lastname@example.org.